nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   returning a tuple which can be unpacked for easier usage of `scanf`.
 - Added `decodeQuery` to `std/uri`.
-- `parseopt.initOptParser` has been made available and `parseopt` has been added back to `prelude` for all backends.
-Previously `initOptParser` was unavailable if the `os` module did not have `paramCount` or `paramStr`, but the use of these in `initOptParser` were conditionally to the runtime arguments passed to it, so `initOptParser` has been changed to raise `ValueError` when the real command line is not available. `parseopt` was previously excluded from `prelude` for JS, as it could not be imported.
+- `parseopt.initOptParser` has been made available and `parseopt` has been added back to `std/prelude` for all backends.
+Previously `initOptParser` was unavailable if the `std/os` module did not have `paramCount` or `paramStr`, but the use of these in `initOptParser` were conditionally to the runtime arguments passed to it, so `initOptParser` has been changed to raise `ValueError` when the real command line is not available. `parseopt` was previously excluded from `std/prelude` for JS, as it could not be imported.

 Compatibility notes:
 - Changed the behavior of `uri.decodeQuery` when there are unencoded `=`